Germans march against far right and neo-Nazis | DW | 15.02.2020

 Parallel demo in Dresden

-The march follows the commemoration of the victims on the 75th anniversary of the bombing of Dresden.
-During the demonstrations around 5,000 neo-Nazis rallied as they attempted to co-opt the memorial.
+The march follows a day of state commemorations for the victims on the 75th anniversary of the bombing of Dresden.

 kmm/aw (dpa,AFP)